 The VIN is also displayed behind a removable plastic cover on the right hand side door step.
+Unclip the covers using a flat blade screwdriver to access.

 Identification plate

 The identification plate is located on the right hand door pillar.